WP-API/api-console/README.md

 To make authenticated requests, simply hit the **Auth** button and follow the steps on-screen!

+**NOTE** - The API console does not protect against someone reading the secrets in your `config.json` from a web browser or other HTTP client!
+Be sure to secure your installation by requiring authentication through your web server.

 ## Credits
 * Uses code based on OpenStreetMap's [osm-auth][].
 Licensed under the public domain.